+Enjoy this Oreo Peanut Butter Dip!
 Hockey Night in Canada is back on and - as part of a sponsored post for Collective Bias® - I created a fun snack for hockey fans and peanut butter lovers alike.

 Otherwise, I am still trying to figure out hockey - the kind played on ice, by adult men, who get into fights a lot.
-What I understand for sure is, that it is a really big deal in Canada.
+What I understand for sure is that it is a really big deal in Canada.
 And the big die-hard hockey fans have to watch all the games.
 It is so big a deal that my mother-in-law allows her husband to eat dinner in front of the TV whenever it is "Hockey Night in Canada".

-What I don't need any help with figuring out is food, especially cutsie sports-themed food. 😉 The star players in this hockey-puck-dip are peanut butter and Oreo cookies.
+What I don't need any help with figuring out is food, especially cutsie sports-themed food. 😉 The star players in this hockey puck dip are peanut butter and Oreo cookies.
 I chose those in an attempt to make this snack appealing to everyone in the family, both the hockey fanatics and the peanut butter lovers (meaning: my husband - the non-hockey fan).

 This dip is super easy to whip up - it took me less than 5 minutes.
-I then formed it into a disk shape by hand to represent a hockey puck.
-(Image courtesy to my husband Konrad - thanks darling!)
+I then formed it into a disk shape by hand to represent a hockey puck (image courtesy to my husband Konrad - thanks darling!).

 Pop the letters into the freezer for a couple of minutes.
 Then you can easily peel them off and place them on the hockey puck dip.

 Enjoy the dip with some pretzel sticks or other hockey stick imitating "dipping tools".
 A definite crowd-pleaser, to be sure!
 I just have to make sure my father-in-law does not spoil his dinner with just this dip...

 Adapted from Crazy for Crust